xoxoiindy/xoxoiindy/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/xoxoiindy](https://github.com/xoxoiindy)

-- 💬 Ask me about **Currently enrolled in a 22 week Full Stack Web Development coding bootcamp.**
+- 💬 **Currently enrolled in a 22 week Full Stack Web Development coding bootcamp.**

 - ⚡ Fun fact **I'm a crypto maximalist.**